treeverse/lakeFS/docs/deploying/install.md

 ```

 You should give your Kubernetes nodes access to all S3 buckets you intend to use lakeFS with.
-If you can't provide such access, you can use an AWS key-pair to authenticate (see configurations below).
+If you can't provide such access, lakeFS can be configured to use an AWS key-pair to authenticate (part of the `lakefsConfig` YAML below).

 ### Configurations